 Moreover, Airbus Helicopters has a history of more than 30 years in Mexico.
 It is the basis of their sales and after-sales for 25 countries between Mexico, Central America, Colombia, Ecuador and Venezuela.

-Our engineering centre in Mobile, Alabama – situated on the edge of Mobile Bay and the Gulf of Mexico – specialises in cabin and cargo systems across the Airbus product line.
-Activities cover the specification, design and installation of cabins, cabin equipment and modules, seats, cargo systems and cabin for the new A350 XWB, the 525-seat A380 and the market leading A330-200/300 passenger aircraft.
+Our engineering center in Mobile, Alabama – situated on the edge of Mobile Bay and the Gulf of Mexico – specializes in cabin and cargo systems across the Airbus product line.
+Activities cover the specification, design and installation of cabins, cabin equipment and modules, seats, cargo systems and cabin for the A350 XWB, the 525-seat A380 and the market leading A330-200/300 passenger aircraft.
 It is also part of the global team responsible for the growing modification market for our single-aisle and long-range aircraft.